elmahio/documentation/docs/integrations-high-level-overview.md

 ---
 title: Integrations high-level overview
-description: elmah.io offers a wide range og logging- and web-frameworks.
-Get the full overview here.
+description: elmah.io offers a wide range of logging- and web-frameworks.
+Get the full overview of all packages, samples, build status, and more here.
 ---

 # Integrations high-level overview